guyfawcus/beer-fest.js/README.md

 One machine to run the server - this computer just runs the web app and is only connected to a local network, you could have an access point on the network to wirelessly connect other clients.

 This main disadvantage to this is the same as the last method, any clients who connect will likely not be able to access their mobile data.
-If that's not an issue though, and all of the clients are just 'show machines' then this is the best option if connecting to the internet is not easy...
+If that's not an issue though, and all of the clients are just *show machines* then this is the best option if connecting to the internet is not easy...

 ### The internet way
 No server setup required - If the venue has internet access or decent mobile service, and you can easily get the main display machine online,